michaelmagan/hydraai/demo/todo-app-demo/README.md

-# Hydra-AI Weather App Demo
+# Hydra-AI Todo App Demo

-In this demo app, we showcase how the `hydra-ai` package can be used to create a weather application where the AI chooses between different pre-built React components and hydrates them to display weather information dynamically within a chatbox.
+In this demo NextJS app, we showcase how the `hydra-ai` package can be used to create a Todo application where the AI chooses between different pre-built React components and hydrates them dynamically within a chatbox.

 After each User message hydra will try to respond with one of the registered components.

-The app uses several components that can be found under `/src/app/components` to display information in a way that makes sense based on the content.
+The app uses several components that can be found under `/src/app/components` to display information in a way that makes sense based on the context.

 ## Usage